maciap/SaE/README.md

 # SaE
-This code is submitted for the purpose of reproducing the experimental results in the paper "Sample and Expand: Discovering Low-rank Submatrices With Quality Guarantees".
+This code is submitted for the purpose of implementing the method introduced in "Sample and Expand: Discovering Low-rank Submatrices With Quality Guarantees".
 The code is written in Python 3.

 The current code is a **prototype**.
 Updates and improvements will be made soon.

 Minimal example.